Keisuke Kurokawa

 Keisuke Kurokawa (黒川 圭介, Kurokawa Keisuke) is a Japanese footballer who plays for Gamba Osaka in the J1 League.
 His regular playing position is a left back.

 Career

 Ahead of his senior year at Kansai University, Kurokawa signed on as a specially designated player for Gamba Osaka ahead of the 2019 season.
-He made his first 2 appearances for the men in blue and black in the 2019 J.League Cup, first in the 4-1 victory over Júbilo Iwata on April 24 and later in a 3-1 win over Shimizu S-Pulse the following month.
-He made his J.League debut shortly after, coming on as a 71st minute substitute for Oh Jae-suk in the 3-1 loss away to Sagan Tosu on 11 May 2019.
+He made his first two appearances for the team in the 2019 J.League Cup, first in the 4–1 victory over Júbilo Iwata on April 24 and later in a 3–1 win over Shimizu S-Pulse the following month.
+He made his J.League debut shortly after, coming on as a 71st-minute substitute for Oh Jae-suk in the 3–1 loss away to Sagan Tosu on 11 May 2019.